favstats/uaconflict_equipmentloss/README.md

 dateset.

 The cleaned dataset (with some manual coding) can be found here:
-`data/dates_dat.csv` andd can be merged into the main dataset via the image link.
+`data/dates_dat.csv` and can be merged into the main dataset via the image link.
 If you prefer the merged dataset then you can use `date/oryx_data_dates.csv`.